 Adele was the Wales Commissioner for the Women's National

 Commission until December 2010 when the Commission was closed as

 part of the Westminster Government's quango review.
-She is on the
+She is actively

 campaigning for both the Welsh and UK Governments to support